 Residential Water Rates Effective October 1, 2021 Click Here

 Additional detailed information can be found in the City of Garland Code of Ordinances, Chapter 50, Article II, Section 50.34.

 Residential Sewer Rates Effective October 1, 2021 Click Here

 Commercial and industrial rates can be found in the City of Garland Code of Ordinances, Chapter 50, Article II, Section 50.35.

 SEASONAL WATER USE SCHEDULE IN EFFECT

-Between April 1 and October 31, as outlined in the Water Conservation Plan, all Garland water utility customers may water twice per week using an in-ground sprinkler system.
-Customers have the flexibility to choose which day of the week to water.
+Between April 1 and October 31, as outlined in the Water Conservation Plan, all Garland water utility customers may water twice a week using an in-ground sprinkler system.
+Customers have the flexibility to choose which days of the week to water.
 Watering with a hand-held device, soaker hose or drip irrigation is allowed any time on any day as long as excessive runoff does not occur.